andrewsosa/grad-mobile-2/README.md

 dictionary into temporary in-memory storage, which resets when the app restarts.

 If you POST with `form-data` of `bpm: 85` and `bodytemp:93`, those are the values you will get encoded as a json reponse on GET.

+### `/api/upload`
+POST and GET.
+GET is a sample upload page for testing.
+POST just uploads the file.